Denton County, Texas

 • Modernization and Urbanization: In the 20th century, Denton County experienced suburban growth and industrial development, especially with the expansion of the Dallas-Fort Worth metroplex.
 The county's population has steadily increased, and it is now one of the fastest-growing counties in Texas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Denton County, Texas.
+This timeline provides a concise overview of the key events in the history of Denton County, Texas.